LandSharkFive/CalcOne/README.md

 # Command-Line Calculator

 This project contains a command-line calculator.
 The calculator has one register and five memory cells.
-It support about eighty different operators, including add, subtract, multiply and divide.
+It supports about eighty different operators, including add, subtract, multiply and divide.
 Each operation is printed to the screen.
 Enter the numbers directly into the Number fields.
-You can use Copy and Paste (Ctrl-C and Shift-Insert) in Number fields.
-You can use memory cells (M1 - M5) in Number fields.
+Use Copy and Paste (Ctrl-C and Shift-Insert) to insert numbers into the Number fields.
+Use memory cells (M1 - M5) in the Number fields.

 ## Install and Build